 My sister and I ran a lemonade stand.
 It was a great little business at a dime a cup until our wholesale supplier (Mom) started invoicing us.
 Our mom wanted us to learn lessons about business, and we did.
 Among other things, we learned that when marginal income decreases, hours worked also decrease.

 What do you appreciate about being over 40?

 I think the best thing is a changing perspective on time.
-I am more willing to take on long term projects.
+I am more willing to take on long-term projects.
 When I was 34, I decided to leave my career as a lawyer.
 At the time I gave myself 3 years to try out something new.
 Well, I am still trying something new 8 years later!
-I have made this interesting and counterintuitive observation: a 70 year old person is more likely to take on a 50-year project than is a 20 year old person.
+I have made this interesting and counterintuitive observation: a 70 year old person is more likely to take on a 50-year project that is a 20-year-old person.

 What or who inspired you to get where you are today?